prijs/pri-docs/src/pages/plugin/write-plugin/index.md

 }
 ```

-And run `npm start` in both plugin root folder and project root folder.
+And run `npm start` in plugin root.